 1. INTRODUCTION

 Foodborne illness is a major public health problem and the main cause of diarrhoeal diseases affecting all developed and developing countries (Akbar and Anal 2014; Akbar and Anal 2013b).
 Meat and eggs are examples of animal foods that are thought to be the most common source of foodborne illnesses.
 Salmonella, Campylobacter, Listeria monocytogenes, Staphylococcus aureus, and Escherichia coli O157 are the most often found foodborne pathogens linked to animal-derived foods (Akbar and Anal, 2013a; Ghasemian, 2011; Akbar and Anal, 2011).
 Numerous microorganisms, including Campylobacter jejuni, Listeria monocytogenes, Escherichia coli, Yersinia enterocolitica, and particularly Salmonella, can contaminate eggs at both the egg shell and egg contents (Ricke et al., 2001; Board and Tranter, 1995).
 Staphylococci are the most prevalent bacteria that contaminate eggshells.
 Contamination is more commonly associated with cracked eggs, soiled shells, and storage in contaminated environments.
 It might become polluted during the formation and laying processes (Abdullah 2010).
 Elliott (1954) discovered that stored or old eggs are more likely to become infected than fresh eggs due to the breakdown of natural defensive mechanisms in the egg over time.
 The eggshell contamination increases the likelihood of egg content contamination through penetration (Messens et al., 2006).
 Bacterial contamination can occur in three different regions of the egg: the yolk, the albumen, and the shell membrane / egg shell (Bahrouz, 2005).
 Salmonella enteritidis can penetrate follicular cells before to ovulation and multiply after 2 hours of infection (Howard et al., 2005).
 Eggs are regarded as a food item with a medium to low risk of causing a foodborne disease due to the possibility of bacterial contamination with enteric pathogens, including Salmonella (Chousalkar et al., 2010).
-The aim of this Research work is to access the microbiological quality of table eggs sold by vendors at the Federal University Otuoke environs.
+The aim of this study is to access the microbiological quality of table eggs sold by vendors at the Federal University Otuoke environs.

 2. MATERIALS AND METHOD